xrpscan/hermes/README.md

 ## Hermes: XRP Ledger Validation message service

 Hermes is a layer 2 messaging network for storing and relaying XRPL validation messages.
-Hermes servers can be linked together to create a P2P network to spool `validationReceived` messages emitted by rippled.
+Hermes servers can be linked together to create a P2P network to spool validation messages emitted by rippled's `validationReceived` event.

 ### What is Hermes?
 Validation messages are ephemeral, therefore they must be saved as soon as they're emitted.
 If a service processing XRPL Validation messages needs to be momentarily offline (due to an outage, service restart or upgrade), it can fetch missing Validation messages from the Hermes network.